-The Woodland Trust has announced that it has thousands of free tree packs available to community groups and schools.
+The Woodland Trust has thousands of free tree packs to give away to community groups and schools.
 The trees are available for planting on an area that is accessible to the public so that it can be used and enjoyed by others.
 If applying as a school, trees should be planted on either the school grounds, land the school has arranged regular access to or in an area that is publicly accessible.

 Applications for a tree pack for a community group need to: